- disrupting computer operation

 Sometimes antivirus software won’t detect malware on your device, especially if the malware is new or unknown to antivirus authors.
 If this is the case you may still be able to find indicators of compromise.
 Indicators of compromise are signs or clues that your computer has been infected with malware.
 For example, you might notice the light near your webcam is on, even though you did not activate it yourself (though advanced malware may be able to turn your webcam light off).
 Another example: Facebook, Twitter, Microsoft, and Google will sometimes warn users if they believe your account has been targeted by state-sponsored attackers.

 Other indicators are less obvious; you may notice your email is being accessed from an unfamiliar IP address or that your settings have been altered to send copies of all of your email to an unfamiliar email address.
 If you have the ability to monitor your network traffic, the timing and volume of that traffic might indicate a compromise.
 Another example: you might notice your computer connecting to a known Command and control server—the type of computers that send commands to machines infected with malware or which receive data from infected machines.

 What Should I do if I Find Malware on my Computer?
 Anchor link

-Log into a computer you believe is safe and change your passwords; every password that you typed on your computer while it was infected should now be considered to be compromised.
+Log into a computer you believe is safe and change your passwords; consider every password that you typed on your computer while it was infected compromised.